amsa-code/risky/formats/README.md

 How to use with R
 ----------------------------
 To read the above binary format using the R language see [read-binary-fixes.r](src/test/resources/read-binary-fixes.r).
-To test:
+To test, generate the sample files (see below), then:

 ```bash
 Rscript src/test/resources/read-binary-fixes.r